BRACCO ITALIANO

 - Look at Preservation breeders who show their dogs or work their dogs as the standard will be better quality.

 - Buy from parents which have had health tests done.
-Hips, Elbows, Eyes and colour tested.
+Hips, Elbows, Eyes, kidney tested, and colour tested.

 - Only buy Kennel club registered puppies.